 - Developing new courses, or enhancing existing courses

 The program seeks to provide the funding necessary to enable a short-term (less than or equal to two months') stay at an external location to pursue a new line of inquiry or intellectual pursuit.
 For example, you may propose to be a visiting scientist at a university where you'd like to build a network of colleagues to pursue funding opportunities, or spend time in an industrial setting to learn new technologies to bring to the classroom, or spend time at a national lab performing research.
 This program is not meant to augment or substitute for normal sabbaticals.

 Awards will be less than or equal to $8,000.
 Faculty are encouraged to seek matching funds to facilitate activites that would exceed this amount.
 Allowable costs include travel and accomodations at the proposed mini-sabbatical site.
 Salary funds would be considered if necessary for cost-sharing purposes.

-Submit a proposal to the CAFE office via email at firstname.lastname@example.org, or mail to 207 Norwood Hall.
+Submit a proposal to the CAFE office via email at email@example.com, or mail to 207 Norwood Hall.
 Applications are accepted on a rolling basis, however, proposals must be received at the CAFE office at least one month before the mini-sabbatical start date.
 The proposal should contain the following information:

 - Cover sheet (name, department, phone/email, project title, date, date you started at S&T, signature, signature of department chair(s))

 - Mini-Sabbatical description (purpose and objectives, location, duration, expected outcomes)

 Proposals will be reviewed by the CAFE team using the following evaluation criteria:

 How does the proposed mini-sabbatical aid in the success of the faculty member?